stevelorenz/build-vnf/calvin-faas/ffpp/README.md

 ### How to run

 Please change the current working directory to `./util/` before running following commands.
-**INFO**: The `/etc/trex_cfg.yaml` in the Docker image built by the helper script is already configured according to the topology using in this benchmark.
-Please check or modify the configuration if required.
+The `/etc/trex_cfg.yaml` in the Docker image built by the helper script is already configured according to the topology using in this benchmark.

 1. Setup the benchmark: